 These guns were originally designed by Vickers as secondary weapons for the battlecruiser Kongô, which was built in Britain by Vickers-Armstrong (Barrow).
-The Japanese version was designed by Engineer Hata Chiyokichi and adopted in 1912 and these were used for the remainder of the Kongô class and on the Fuso class.
-In the Japanese Navy, Vickers built guns were designated as Mark II while those built in Japan were designated as Mark III.
+The Japanese version was designed by Engineer Hata Chiyokichi and adopted in 1912.
+These Japanese-built guns were used for the remainder of the Kongô class and on the Fuso class.
+Vickers guns were designated as Mark II while those built in Japan were designated as Mark III.
+A shorter-barreled version was produced later and this was designated as the Mark IV.

-When the Kongô and Fuso classes were modernized in the 1930s, some of these guns and all of their 8 cm/40 (3") AA guns were replaced by the new 12.7 cm/40 (5") DP.
-Some of the removed 15 cm guns were used to arm merchant cruisers just before the start of the Pacific War.
+When the Kongô and Fuso classes were modernized during the 1930s, some of the 15 cm (6.0") guns and all of their 8 cm/40 (3") AA guns were replaced by the new 12.7 cm/40 (5") DP.
+Some of the removed 15 cm guns were then used to arm merchant cruisers just before the start of the Pacific War.
 The remaining guns plus spares and additional guns removed from the capital ships during the war armed the Agano class light cruisers in twin mountings.
 Some coast defense batteries at Guam were also equipped with these weapons.

 The Vickers guns were of wire-wound construction but the Japanese ones were of three-layer, built-up construction.
 All used screw breech-blocks.